 The large skylight is the heart of the house

 "All the villa in fact, is designed as a large open space, a fluid space, almost liquid environments, resulting in a large central room, lit by a large skylight, the real heart of the house," Michelangelo says Olivieri.
 "All the rooms overlook a large living area.
 A continuous wall, which integrates fireplace and tv system, separates the living area from the night.
 We decided to thereby define the rooms of the villa PNK if to symbolize the various components of a family who find themselves living their daily lives in a common area, welcoming and full of reassuring light, warmed by the heat of a thermal chimney, symbol of the hearth. "

-The PNK villa is an eco-sustainable and eco-friendly exercise in style and eco-sustainable and environmentally friendly home.
-Through methods of construction and modern materials, the study m12 AD has made a home with a refined and minimalist look, immersed in the Apulian countryside, low thermal mass, more prone to record annoying temperature peaks caused by the sun or other heat sources, as well as to control the degree of humidity, without the use of expensive temperature regulation systems and energetically wasteful.
+The PNK villa is an eco-sustainable and eco-friendly exercise in style and an eco-sustainable house with a low environmental impact.
+Through modern construction methods and materials, the m12 AD studio has created a home with a refined and minimal look, immersed in the Apulian countryside, with low thermal mass, more prone to recording annoying temperature peaks caused by the sun or other sources of heat, as well as controlling the degree of humidity, without the aid of expensive and energy-intensive temperature control systems.

 The coating of PNK villa is designed as a ventilated façade, covered in Parklex®, plywood boards natural wood, fire resistant, high durability.

 Michelangelo Olivieri has selected this material to better adapt the villa to the environment being in natural wood, and giving the maximum permeability of the walls, avoiding condensation, weather protection and thermal insulation.